-Sabine Heinrich-Kumar (with Goodie Goodie director Stephen Jarnick) directs the Baking and Pastry Artsprogram at Conestoga College and she’ll be providing expertise and oversight to our bakeries, as well as being on Goodie Goodie's board of directors.
+Sabine Heinrich-Kumar (with Goodie Goodie director Stephen Jarnick) directs the Baking and Pastry Artsprogram at Conestoga College and she’ll be providing expertise and oversight to our bakeries and training program, as well as being on Goodie Goodie's board of directors.

 Prior to being at Conestoga Sabine taught at Centennial and George Brown colleges in Canada and has international experience at hotels and restaurants in Germany, Switzerland, England and Dubai.

-We’ll be selling our yummy French Meringues from these little portable carts.
-They'll be stocked with individually wrapped product and be at our pop-up shops as well as stores, businesses, schools and events in the KW area.
+We’ll be selling our yummy treats from these little portable carts.
+They'll be at our pop-up shop as well as remote events in the KW area.

 Elise is a crocheted doll created by the super-talented Shirl Pequegnat.
 She’s Amie’s little sister from The French Pastry Works and she represents Goodie Goodie.
 Elise is also featured on our logo, social media photos and all other promotional materials.
 You’ll even be able to meet her as a real-life character at our special events!